 My daughters ruminated on that concept as we walked outside on the paved hiking trail that led us through the woods, over a crystal-clear creek, past the old Carver homestead, and out to the prairie, which was speckled with purple and yellow wildflowers.
-I watched them study different plants with interest, perhaps imagining how they could experiment with those plants to create something impactful for the community.
+I watched them study different plants with interest, perhaps imagining how they could experiment with them to create something impactful for the community.

 I hope they’d been inspired.

-On the drive back to Joplin, I asked each person to tell me one interesting thing that they’d learned during our history weekend.
+On the drive back to Joplin, I asked each person to tell me one interesting thing they’d learned during our history weekend.
 I was pleasantly surprised to hear my daughters each come up with something different.
 They had been paying attention!

 Then I looked over at my dad and asked, “What did you learn?”